snps-steve/DevSecOps/ADO/ADO-SecurityScan-Multi-Pipeline-WebGoat/README.md

-# Modular Azure DevOps Pipeline for WebGoat
+# Modular Azure DevOps Security Scan Pipeline for WebGoat

 This repository demonstrates a modular Azure DevOps pipeline for building, scanning, and deploying the WebGoat application using Kubernetes.
 The pipeline is split into five logical stages: